ChukwuemekaAham/ChukwuemekaAham/README.md

 <br/>

 - 🌱 I’m currently learning **Large Language Models and MLOps on DataTalks Club (Zoomcamp 2024 Cohort)** and **Google Cloud Platform**
-- 👯 I’m looking to collaborate on project within the **Software Development and Cloud Computing Space**
+- 👯 I’m looking to collaborate on project within the **Software Development, Data Analytics and Cloud Computing Space**

  <hr/>